schlenga/ML_Workshop/Pages/part1.md

 Machine Learning is hidden from the user most of the time, even though it powers many modern applications.

-So, before we get our hands dirty, we look at some different instances of ML.
+So, before we get into the actual details, we look at some different implementations of ML.

 ## Your phone assistants (~20 minutes)